benkuly/trixnity/README.md

     - [ ] push notifications
         - [x] API
         - [ ] high level abstraction
-- [trixnity-client-store-exposed](/trixnity-client-store-exposed) implements a database for trixnity-client with [Exposed](https://github.com/JetBrains/Exposed).
-This only supports JVM based platforms.
-- [trixnity-client-store-sqldelight](/trixnity-client-store-sqldelight) implements a database for trixnity-client with [sqldelight](https://github.com/cashapp/sqldelight/).
-This is not actively maintained at the moment.
+- [trixnity-applicationservice](/trixnity-applicationservice) provides a basic high level application service implementation.
+It does not support advanced features like E2E or persistence at the moment.

 If you want to see Trixnity in action, take a look into the [examples](/examples).

-We plan to add something like `trixnity-client-store-indexeddb` as a database backend for web in the future.

 ### Add Trixnity to you project